hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 rolebinding.rbac.authorization.k8s.io/vmaas-sres created

 ```
-Besides the creation of roles and rolebindings in the parent namespaces, they are propagated to all associated subnamespaces at both the team and project levels:
+Creating roles and rolebindings in the parent namespaces are propagated to all associated subnamespaces at team and project levels:

 ```shell
 $ kubectl get role -n cfe-pce pce-admin